sihlebomela/Clant/README.md

 # Clant
 Clant is __going to be__ web app for identifying a plant by taking picture of it. 🌼

-I'm still working on getting the main functionality, if you wanna contribute check out projects.
+Currently working on processing data and displaying UI.

 # Run locally
 1. Download the code